HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 - A sample Flutter project.
 Please follow their [Test Drive](https://flutter.dev/docs/get-started/test-drive) page to create it.
 In the end, you'll have a simple counter application.

 This sample project will have a `lib/main.dart`.
 That will be the file where we will work.
-Except the imports we will write our code into the `_incrementcounter` method, but we have to change it to async, like this:
+Except for the imports, we will write our code into the `_incrementcounter` method, but we have to change it to async, like this:

 ```dart
 Future<void> _incrementCounter() async {